-Nanaimo is known as the Harbour City of Vancouver isle, it is stretched down the east coast, and is British Columbia’s sixth largest city which may be surprising to some.
+Nanaimo is known as the Harbour City of Vancouver island.
 It derives its identity from the wealth of recreation activities available – many of which are centred around the harbour situated at the centre of the city.
 It has a wealth of history thanks to the marina, which is also of great interest to the many visitors that make the journey over to the island every year.

 Travellers can try their hand at a number of activities including hiking, boating, biking, kayaking, scuba diving and snorkelling which all form part of the fabric of this beautiful location.
-Nanaimo is a bustling city, with a population of almost 85,000, and a multitude of eateries, art museums, and shopping outlets.
-Many visitors use Nanaimo as a central point, as it provides the perfect location to use as a base if exploiting the rest of the island.
+Nanaimo is a bustling city, with a population of almost 120 000, and a multitude of eateries, art museums, and shopping outlets.
+Many visitors use Nanaimo as a central point, as it provides the perfect location to use as a base if exploring the rest of the island.
 It is also a great point to access world renowned ski resorts, the wild Pacific Oceans and all they have to offer, accessible within just a couple of hours drive.
-There is a visitors centre which is a great place to start your trip with numerous brochures, maps, and friendly advice on how best to utilise your time in the area.

 There are almost as many ways to get to Nanaimo as there are activities to do there.
 You can fly to Nanaimo’s inner harbour direct from Sechelt in the north, Vancouver to the north east, South Vancouver, Seattle, or Richmond.
 There are also indirect flights which go from Ganges, Saltspring Island, Maple Bay, Pender Island, Victoria, Whistler, or Comox.
 So as you can see there are numerous options, even when just looking at one mode of transport; the aeroplane.
-Sea Air Seaplanes and Harbour Air both operate float plane services from Vancouver to downtown Nanaimo.
-Harbour Air has the Otter and the Beaver aircrafts and these services tend to operate hourly between 7am and 6pm.
-A rough cost is about $70.
+Sea Air Seaplanes and Harbour Air both operate float plane services from Vancouver city and the International Airport to downtown Nanaimo.
+Harbour .
 The planes are only small, and so reservations ahead of schedule are heavily recommended as they are often utilised by businessmen.
 Flights are incredibly short, and so are a quick way to get to the desired destination, but are not the only option.
-In peak months (May to September) Kenmore Air also offers one daily scheduled plane service.
-If travelling from further afield on an air Canada flight, one can add an air Canada Jazz service from Vancouver at only a small additional cost.
+In peak months (May to September) Kenmore Air also offers one daily scheduled plane service from Washington State.
+Regular flights

 The far more popular option with travellers is the ferry.
 There are numerous ferry routes into the Departure Bay and Duke Point ferry terminals.
 You can jump on a ferry from Tsawwassen which is just south of Vancouver, to Swartz Bay which is near to Victoria, or to Duke Point just south of Nanaimo.
 Ferries also travel from Horseshoe Bay which is north of Vancouver directly to Departure Bay in Nanaimo which is the closest to all the action downtown.
 Duke point is somewhat further away, and so unless you are staying near there, or have hired a car, or got on a bus, locals suggest it is best to use the Departure Bay terminus.
 It is important to pre-book where possible because ferries get very busy, and so it is best to err on the side of caution.
-It is of course cheaper to be a foot passenger than to drive, by foot you can expect to pay around $20, and by car around $50 each way.
-Departure Bay is served by Nanaimo Regional Transit, Greyhound, and Tofino Bus.
+It is of course cheaper to be a foot passenger than to drive.
+Departure Bay is served by Nanaimo Regional Transit, and Tofino Bus.
 All of which have offices within the ferry terminal.

 So you see there are numerous ways to get to this stunning location.
-It does seem that most travellers do choose ferry over aeroplane.
+It does seem that most travelers do choose ferry.
 Running every two hours from numerous ports on the mainland, they are the easiest way to get to Nanaimo.
-They are also rarely longer than an hour and a half long.
-But whichever way you chose to get there, you are sure to not be short of things to do in Nanaimo – Victoria’s little cousin.